Motorola Saber

 The Motorola Saber portable radio is a product series of Motorola USA, Inc. The Saber is a commercial radio that was developed for the U.S. military sometime around 1989.
 The Saber is widely recognizable by thin, sleek design compared to other radios at the time.
 Despite the fact that the Saber was originally marketed to the military, many law enforcement agencies and fire departments realized the benefits of the Saber and Motorola soon had a much larger customer base for the radio than they expected.

 Saber Conventional

-The first Saber line was Conventional operation only.
+The first Saber line was conventional operation only.
 The conventional Sabers were capable of PL/DPL and were encryption capable.
 The Saber came in 4 different flavors; I, II, III, and IE. The Model I has 12 channels in 1 zone, and no display or keypad.
 The IE was a Model I with an additional zone of 12 channels, 24 in all.
 The Model II is either capable of 4 or 10 zones, for a total of 48 or 120 channels.
 This is dependent on the memory.
 It has a backlight display which was capable of 5 alphanumeric characters if you have the 120 channel 2 KB version or the basic zone/channel display for the 48 channel version.
-It came with 3 softkeys to access menu options.
+It came with 3 soft keys to access menu options.
 The Model III was basically a Model II with a full DTMF keypad.